 In 2011 I built a test match simulator – which could predict the outcome of an innings from a given starting point, based on ball by ball probabilities, running the simulated innings enough times to get a reasonable sample.
 This was mainly for gambling, and it works.

-Recently I’ve featured in the Daily Telegraph newspaper and on the Betfair Cricket Podcast (Cricket only Bettor).
+Recently I’ve featured in the Daily Telegraph newspaper, in Vox Cricket’s first issue, and on the Betfair Cricket Podcast (Cricket only Bettor).

 You can find me on Twitter @edmundbayliss or get in touch via the Contact page.